What is a T-account?

 Phew!
 That last example was a complex one.
 It really shows how useful it is to try to draw out transactions in T-accounts before they are committed to the company records.

-T-Accounting meets business reality
+T-Accounting in your business

 When learning the accounting process, from debits and credits to double-entry, it’s easy to get lost in the process and miss the big picture.